fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

 <hr>
 <br />

-<h2 id="decouple">Loosly Coupled</h2>
+<h2 id="decouple">Loosely Coupled</h2>

-<p style="text-align: justify;">The AWS recommendation for architecture is <b>Loosly Coupling</b>.
+<p style="text-align: justify;">The AWS recommendation for architecture is <b>Loosely Coupling</b>.
 It can be achieve by ELB and multiple instances.
 However, in some scenarios ELB may not be available.
 For this, other resources can be used to achive that.
-Here are some services that go on this direction</p>
+Here are some services that go on this direction.</p>

 <p><b>SQS</b> (cloud native service) <a href="https://digitalcloud.training/aws-application-integration/#amazon-simple-queue-service-amazon-sqs">[1]</a><a href="https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFO-queues.html">[2]</a>:</p>
 <ul>